Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/togaf/architecture-vision.md

    - certain stakeholders at different levels are going to need different levels of communication.
 9) Additional Content in the Architecture Repository
    - And any additional content that got generated or you came across that goes into the architecture repository.

+## Artifacts Produced
+### You can look at the architecture content in TOGAF standard to see examples of this or blank versions of this maps and diagrams
+1) Matrices: Stakeholders Map Matrix
+2) Diagrams:
+   - Business Model Diagram
+   - Business Capability Map
+   - Value stream Map
+   - Value chain Diagram
+   - Solution Concept Diagram